 Poster design: Razman Goudarzi (UBC student; Current UBCPC President)

-[RSVP link will be available soon.]
 Studies of Anglophone literature, or postcolonial writing in English, are often limited to literatures of the Commonwealth and the former colonies of the British Empire.
-Yet in this talk, I seek to introduce Ali Mirdrekvandi’s No Heaven for Gunga Din (1965), one of the few cases of Anglophone writing in Iran, a nation which – though never under formal colonial rule – has been deeply shaped by the discourse of colonial modernity.
+Yet in this talk, our presenter seeks to introduce Ali Mirdrekvandi’s No Heaven for Gunga Din (1965), one of the few cases of Anglophone writing in Iran, a nation which – though never under formal colonial rule – has been deeply shaped by the discourse of colonial modernity.

 Amirhossein Vafa is an Assistant Professor of English and Comparative Literature at Shiraz University, and the author of Recasting American and Persian Literatures (Palgrave, 2016).
 Amirhossein’s recent research has been twofold, but intertwined: To read English Literature as a non-European participant in Anglophone literary studies, and to decolonize the Canon of modern Persian/Iranian literature to unlearn & recast the modern/colonial history of the Middle East region.

-About the Alireza Ahmadian Lectures in Iranian and Persianate Studies: Alireza Ahmadian (1981 – 2019) was a proud and devoted UBC alumnus, supporter of UBC’s Asian Studies department, and beloved member of Vancouver’s Iranian community.
-UBC’s Asian Studies department has renamed this lecture series in his honour for the 2019/20 academic year.
+About the Alireza Ahmadian Lectures in Iranian and Persianate Studies: Alireza Ahmadian (1981 – 2019) was an enthusiastic researcher, a consummate socio-political analyst, and an opinion leader on foreign policy who nurtured the virtues of diplomatic dialogue and liberal democracy.
+Alireza was a proud and devoted UBC alumnus, supporter of UBC’s Asian Studies department, and beloved member of Canadian-Iranian Community.
+UBC’s Asian Studies department renamed this lecture series in his honour in 2019.
+The Ahmadian family and friends have provided funding to support this series, and this generous gift will see these important academic and community engagement events supported through to the end of the 2025/2026 academic year.
 To access the full list of events, click here.